Procurement Disclosure Report

 The Procurement Disclosure Report simplifies reporting by combining procurement data collected from various sources and eliminating duplication and discrepancies that result from lead and lag times of various systems in capturing procurement transactions.
 This report seeks to provide accurate, relevant, meaningful and credible information, presented in a user-friendly and accessible document.

-Monthly reporting on all COVID-19 procurement expenditure transactions will be made available via the National Treasury Covid-19 dashboard with a summary report provided by Provincial Treasury below.
+Monthly reporting on all COVID-19 procurement expenditure transactions will be made available via the National Treasury Covid-19 dashboard below with a summary report provided by Provincial Treasury.

-Provincial Treasury will also produce a quarterly and annual summary report on all COVID-19 procurement expenditure.
+Provincial Treasury now also produces a quarterly and will produce an annual summary report on all COVID-19 procurement expenditure.
 This will streamline reporting requirements and provide a more beneficial insight into COVID-19 expenditure over a longer, consolidated period.
+All these reports are also available to download below.

 For more information and to submit feedback or suggestion on improvements to the Public Disclosure Report please email our Supplier Helpdesk.